 Pakistan comes in at eighth place for graphite production.
 The country produced 14,000 MT of graphite in 2017.
 That is the same quantity as the previous year.
 Despite the country’s production numbers, information on graphite mining in Pakistan is scarce.

 Mine production: 8,000 MT

-Norway’s graphite output was flat from 2015 to 2016 at 8,000 MT.
+Norway’s graphite-mining output was flat from 2015 to 2017 at 8,000 MT.
 All graphite deposits in the country contain flake graphite, and are generally low tonnage.
 That said, many are in favorable locations — for example, close to the sea or to the electrical grid.

-Though listed as number 10 on this list, Madagascar is actually tied with Norway in terms of graphite production.
-In 2016, it produced 8,000 MT of the metal, up 3,000 MT from 2015.
-A few companies exploring for graphite in the country are Bass Metals (ASX:BSM), Lithium Australia (ASX:LIT) and NextSource Materials (TSX:NEXT).
-Click here to learn more about those and other graphite companies in Africa.
+In 2017, Madagascar produced 7,000 MT of graphite, down 1,000 MT from 2016.
+A few companies exploring for graphite in the country are Bass Metals (ASX:BSM), BlackEarth Minerals (ASX:BEM) and NextSource Materials (TSX:NEXT).
+Click here to learn more about those and other graphite-mining companies in Africa.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Berkwood Resources, Canada Carbon, Eagle Graphite, Focus Graphite, Lithium Australia, Lomiko Metals and NextSource Materials are clients of the Investing News Network.
+Editorial Disclosure: Berkwood Resources, Canada Carbon, Eagle Graphite, Focus Graphite, Lomiko Metals, NextSource Materials and Noram Ventures are clients of the Investing News Network.
 This article is not paid for content.